Our Team in the Field

 Chris Earley is the University of Guelph Arboretum’s Interpretive Biologist and Education Coordinator and a self-proclaimed 'nature geek'.
 He teaches workshops at the Arboretum, and participates in research around the world.
 Chris has led many previous Quest trips, including several to Africa.More > UPCOMING TOURS >

 Colin Chapman is a professor in the Department of Anthropology and McGill School of Environment, where he holds a Canada Research Chair Tier 1 position in Primate Ecology and Conservation, is a Killam Research Fellow, Velan Foundation Awardee for Humanitarian Service, and is a fellow of the Royal Society of Canada.
-He is internationally recognized for his 30+ years of research into primate ecology, population regulation, nutrition, and disease dynamics, and for his global contributions to conservation.More > UPCOMING TOURS >
+He is internationally recognized for his 30+ years of research into primate ecology, population regulation, nutrition, and disease dynamics, and for his global contributions to conservation.More > NO UPCOMING TOURS AT THIS TIME.

 Corey McCusker is a Mental Performance Coach, Motivational Speaker and Author.
 She founded Your Mind Matters, a unique private coaching and training company that helps adults take control of their lives by harnessing the power of their minds.More > NO UPCOMING TOURS AT THIS TIME.

 Dan Riskin, PhD, is a television personality, scientist, and author.
 He is best known in Canada as the co-host of Discovery's flagship science program, Daily Planet, and elsewhere as the host of Animal Planet's hugely successful show about parasites, Monsters Inside Me.
-He is passionate about photographing wildlife, especially the underappreciated creatures that he thinks deserve a closer look.More > UPCOMING TOURS >
+He is passionate about wildlife, especially the underappreciated creatures that he thinks deserve a closer look.More > UPCOMING TOURS >